 We specialize in issues related to equity and education.
+We are teachers in the classroom.
+We have taught college.
+We have experience in administration.
 We offer curriculum and professional development for teachers, administrators, and staff at K-12 organizations as well as for community colleges, colleges/universities, non-profits, and community organizations.
+We are education leaders.

 We are experienced activists, advocates, educators, writers, and thinkers.
-Other services we offer include: presentations, speaking (keynotes), facilitation/moderation, commentary, and writing on issues related to our backgrounds and areas of expertise.
+Other services we offer include: presentations, speaking (keynotes), facilitation/moderation, commentary, and writing on issues related to our backgrounds and expertise.